khandy21yo/btran/README.md

 RSTS/E into something that would run under Linux.
 Several programs from the "101 Basic Computer Games" translate with few problems.

+Requires Flex and Bison programs.

+It makes use of several BOOST library functions (libboost).
+These functions are available to be installed in most Linux distributions, but not usually installed by default.

 There are still several areas where code is not readily translated, due to the differing underlying designes of Basic and C. Instead of creating wrappers around this code, it is left as an exercise to the user to fix these.